-South Africa’s food loss and waste voluntary agreement was formulated around the country’s capacity to reverse this loss.
-The agreement is informed by and aligns with international and national sustainability and waste initiatives, such as those developed by the Champions 12.3 Group and the World Resources Institute’s 10“scaling interventions” to accelerate progress towards achieving the SDG 12.3 goal,and locally by Operation Phakisa Chemicals & Waste Economy.
+South Africa’s food waste voluntary agreement was formulated around the country’s capacity to reverse this loss.
+The agreement is informed by and aligns with international and national sustainability and waste initiatives, such as those developed by the Champions 12.3 Group and the World Resources Institute’s 10 “scaling interventions” to accelerate progress towards achieving the SDG 12.3 goal, and locally through the Operation Phakisa Chemicals & Waste Economy.

 The benefits of becoming a signatory

-By working collaboratively with other businesses and stakeholders within South Africa’s food sector, signatories can benefit from collective learning on how to tackle food loss and waste, informed by best practice and linked to South Africa’s commitments under SDG 12.3.
+By working collaboratively with other businesses and stakeholders within South Africa’s food and beverage sector, signatories can benefit from collective learning on how to tackle food and beverage waste, be informed by best practice, align and link to South Africa’s commitments under SDG 12.3.
 To find out how your business will benefit, download the signatory benefits below: